dtutila/blockchain-developer-bootcamp-final-project/README.md

 ## Project Description
 ### NFT Splitter

-A contract that allows the user to divide a NFT into multiple pieces.
+A contract that allows the user to divide a NFT into multiple pieces and trace the pieces with another user.

 ### Use case scenario
 Alice wants to sell a part of his favorite NFT to get some liquidity but she also wants to have the possibility of bought back the NFT any piece that she sold.